MediCinema: Supporters

 The Walt Disney Company, Vue Entertainment, Warner Brothers, 20th Century Fox and film distributors are key sponsors.

 It has been named by British Academy of Film and Television Arts (BAFTA) as the film industry's charity.
 Kate Winslet, Ewan McGregor and Dame Helen Mirren are just a few of the patrons of MediCinema.
+In 2025, it was awarded the Outstanding British Contribution to Cinema Award at the BAFTA Film Awards.